Carnival Fascination: SARS-CoV-2

 In February 2020, the ship canceled a call to Saint Lucia over a COVID-19 scare, after a crew member reported illness, with flu like symptoms.
 The Carnival Fascination docked in Barbados but was not allowed to disembark passengers until the individual was declared negative for SARS-CoV-2.

 Century Harmony Cruise

 When the ship was sold by Carnival to Century Harmony Cruise Limited and renamed Century Harmony, it was reported that the ship would be converted into a hotel ship in Asia.
 Although the ship was taken to China for refurbishment, news reports subsequently indicated that the ship's owners were considering scrapping the ship instead.
 In October 2021, Century Harmony was sold to Nina Services Corp, managed in Singapore, reportedly for demolition in Alang, India, and then renamed Y Harmony.
-However, she arrived at a scrapyard at Gadani, Pakistan on 9 February 2022.
-She was subsequently beached for scrapping on 18 February 2022.
+However, she arrived at Gadani, Pakistan on 9 February 2022 and was beached for scrapping on 18 February.